-How these 3 reports make for 1 financially-savvy business owner
+How do these 3 reports make for 1 financially-savvy business owner?

 Immersing yourself in your business’s accounting can be eye-opening.
 It’s the best way to see how money actually flows in and out of your business and gain the context you can use to ask yourself, your employees, and your stakeholders the right questions.
 Understanding these three financial statements is an important step in becoming a smarter, more data-driven business owner.